Cyclone Komen: Myanmar

-Across northwestern Myanmar, Komen brought additional rainfall after weeks of monsoonal flooding. ref> In extreme northwestern Myanmar, Maungdaw recorded winds of 124 km/h, possibly during a passing squall.
+Across northwestern Myanmar, Komen brought additional rainfall after weeks of monsoonal flooding.
+In extreme northwestern Myanmar, Maungdaw recorded winds of 124 km/h, possibly during a passing squall.
 Nearby Sittwe recorded winds of 107 km/h.
 Torrential rainfall, reaching 150 mm per hour, caused flooding and landslides.
 In Chin State northeast of Tonzang, Komen resulted in three landslides, including one along a mountain slope that moved 395 million tons of ground at a speed of up to 180 km/h; the landslide was 5.9 km in length, one of the largest worldwide in a decade that was unrelated to an earthquake, and a much faster moving landslide than normal.
 The flooding after Komen's passage were considered the worst disaster in Myanmar since Cyclone Nargis in 2008, and according to the government, possibly the worst flooding in a century.
 About 1.7 million people had to temporarily evacuate.

 Water levels reached the top of buildings, which displaced residents and restricted travel to just by boat and helicopter.
 Floods from Komen caused further damage to houses and roads.
 The floods covered crop fields with mud and silt, particularly in valleys.
 By the end of July 2015, over 1400000 acre of farmlands were inundated, of which 667,221 acre of planted crops were damaged, mainly to the rice paddy.
 About 236,000 chickens were killed, and there were lower losses to other livestock.
 In Sittwe, flooding and winds damaged six shelters and camps, where about 100,000 people were residing during the storm.
 The shelters sustained damage to latrines and learning centers, necessitating the use of tarps to ride out the floods.
 The town of Kalay was isolated by floods and only reachable by air travel.

 Flooding from Komen was worst in Rakhine State, where water distribution was contaminated, and entire towns were largely destroyed.
 Waters started to recede by August 4, allowing residents to return home; by September 2015, most of the displaced residents nationwide had returned home.
 High winds in Lailenpi within Chin State damaged a school and a training center for community health workers.
 Four schools were damaged nationwide by Komen alone.
 The storm and the preceding floods damaged 490,000 houses and destroyed another 21,000, causing 132 deaths, at least 55 of whom in Rakhine State.
 Komen was directly responsible for at least 39 deaths in the country.
-Total estimated loss of the flooding were at K1.942 trillion (US$1.51 billion).
+Total estimated loss of the flooding were at K1.942 trillion (US$1.57 billion).